MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/checklist/use.md

 As an administrator, you use the Checklist app to:

-- Create reports against the inventory and item you set up.
-The application will automatically create a report template based on the selected item and the template mapped to it in the reference data.
+- Create reports against the inventory and items you set up.
+The application automatically creates a report template based on the selected items and the template mapped to it in the reference data.

-- The created report template can then be accomplished through the checklist form, providing you access to each step(s) and their sub step(s) and selectively fill them in base on your reporting needs.
+- The report template is created through the checklist form, providing you access to each step and their sub steps.
+You selectively fill them in based on your reporting needs.

 ## Create reports

-As an administrator, you can create reports in the Checklist app.
+As an administrator, you create reports in the Checklist app.

 1. On the *Home* screen, select **Start new report**.
 1. On the *Start new report* screen, select an item in the Inventory dropdown list to populate the Checklist category.
 1. On the *Checklist item*, select an item in the dropdown list.
 1. On the *Name*, type in the title of the report.
 1. On the *Comment*, type in notes to provide users with more context on what the reports are intended to accomplish.
 1. Select **Continue** to create a report based on the custom template that's mapped to the item you selected.
-Next, you are on the *Checklists Steps* screen to complete the report.
+Next, you're on the *Checklists Steps* screen to complete the report.

 ## Complete reports

-As an administrator, you can complete report details.
+As an administrator, you complete report details in the Checklist app.
 You can also save your work and go back later to the home screen to complete your report.
 On the *Report* screen, you complete each step of the report, taking note of key sections and their functions.
-Report Details are located at the top of the screen.
+Report details are located at the top of the screen.
 This section displays:

 - Report title
 - Report comments